NOAA-ORR-ERD/orr-conda-recipes/README.rst

   $ conda build the_package
   $ anaconda upload --user noaa-orr-erd THE_FULL_PATH_TO_THE_TARBALL_CONDA_BUILD_REPORTS

 Important Note About Building On Linux
 --------------------------------------

-The conda-build process sets up a PREFIX path for building an anaconda virtual environment.
+The conda-build process sets up a PREFIX path for building an conda environment.
 This environment is used for building and testing the built package in isolation, which is a reasonable thing to do.
 But this PREFIX path is made to contain placeholder text to make it really long.